High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Method

 \subsection{Orthographic Projection of 2DGS}

 3DGS employs a pinhole camera model to perform perspective projection on the centers of Gaussian primitives, with all rays projected from the optical center of the camera, and 2DGS follows the same approach.
-Perspective projection defines a prismoid as the visible space and compresses it into a small cube within the range [-1,1].
-The perspective projection matrix is as follows:
+Perspective projection defines a view frustum as the visible region and maps it into the normalized device coordinate (NDC) space within [-1,1].
+The perspective projection matrix is given by:

-$z_n$ and $z_f$ represent the distances from the near plane and far plane of the cone frustum to the camera's optical center, $\theta_x$ and $\theta_y$ denote the horizontal and vertical field-of-view angles of the camera, r, l, t, b correspond to the right, left, top, and bottom boundaries of the near plane of the cone frustum.
+$z_n$ and $z_f$ represent the distances from the camera center to the near and far planes of the view frustum, respectively. $\theta_x$ and $\theta_y$ denote the horizontal and vertical field-of-view angles.
+The parameters $r, l, t,$ and $b$ correspond to the right, left, top, and bottom boundaries of the near plane.

-To obtain an orthographic image, we modify the projection method for the centers of the Gaussian primitives to orthographic projection.
-Shown as Figure~\ref{fig:depth}, in the orthographic camera model, all rays are parallel to the optical axis of the camera.
-These two camera models are both demonstrated in Figure~\ref{fig:pinhole_ortho}.
-Orthographic projection defines a square frustum as the visible space, and the projection matrix is defined as follows:
+To obtain an orthographic image, we replace the perspective projection of Gaussian centers with orthographic projection.
+As shown in Figure~\ref{fig:degeneration}, in the orthographic camera model, all rays are parallel to the optical axis.
+Orthographic projection defines a cuboid view volume as the visible region, and the projection matrix is given by:

-Under a given viewpoint, each point can achieve a 2D-to-2D orthographic mapping from local space to image space by left-multiplying the matrix $\mathbf{M}_{ortho}\mathbf{WH}$.
-Unlike the orthographic splatting in 3DGS that requires additional orthographic transformation of the covariance matrix, 2DGS eliminates that extra step.
+Under a given viewpoint, each point is mapped from local space to image space via the transformation matrix $\mathbf{M}_{ortho}\mathbf{W}\mathbf{H}$.
+Unlike orthographic splatting in 3DGS, which requires an additional transformation of the covariance matrix, 2DGS eliminates the need for this extra step.